thesarahmeister/workshops/workshops/assumptions/slides.md

 # How to check assumptions #

-* Model fit: Plot residuals vs. predicted fit (check pattern)
+* Model fit: Make a scatterplot (check pattern)

-* Distribution of residuals: Normal probability plot
+* Distribution of residuals: Q-Q Plot

 * Variance of residuals: Plot residuals vs. predicted fit (check spread of points)